garrandall/popular-music-data/tracks/couple-days-off-huey-lewis-the-news.md

 I've had as much coffee as a man can take
 I need to change my disposition
 Change my point of view
-I need time to figure out what i want to do
+I need time to figure out what I want to do

-Believe me when i tell you it gets a little rough
+Believe me when I tell you it gets a little rough
 We work a little harder but it never is enough

 I'm not afraid to say